smartie-tien/test/to_Tidy.md

 **Scenario 3** : INBO researcher notices that only minors adjustments are necessary to correct the transformation and chooses to **re-run** the transformation
 > - Dataset is removed from DynamoDB tabel "Tidy"
+- CSV export from the dataset in DynamoDB table "Raw" is deleted from S3 folder "RawExports"
 - INBO researcher changes the R-script and/or YAML file with business rules and commits to GitHub
 - INBO researcher presses the "Re-run" action button in the content report
 - The new R and YAML files are retrieved from GitHub and the flow from DynamoDB table "Raw" to "Tidy" is run again